Floresta Azul

 In 1988, Floresta Azul elected its first female mayor.
 Liete Carvalho Farias served in office from 1989 to 1992.
 Her presence in office was a stride for gender progress in the small town.

 Raimundo Salvio's administration began in 2001 and lasted till 2004.
 He was the tenth mayor of the small town and he died one year after the end of his term.

-Carlos Amilton Oliveira Santos is remembered as the notorious mayor of Floresta Azul, commonly known as "Garrafão" - which translates to big bottle, a nod to his vices.
-He served a total of 6 years (1993-1996 to 2005-2008) and his mandate was marred by corruption scandals.
+Carlos Amilton Oliveira Santos is remembered as the notorious mayor of Floresta Azul, commonly known as "Garrafão" – which translates to big bottle, a nod to his vices.
+He served a total of 6 years (1993–1996 to 2005–2008) and his mandate was marred by corruption scandals.
 It was revealed that his administration was pocketing public funds when town employees exposed that they hadn't received their paychecks for more than 15 months.
 His troubled record was enough to make him a major sought after by the law and ousted by the resident population.
 In his second term, the small town was plastered all over national newspapers in a scandal expose over the lending practices of Banco Matone.
 Multiple reports and judicial measures have ensured that he does not return to hold public office.

 Sanda Maisa Balduino Cardoso Marcelino previously served as the secretary of healthy in the municipality of Floresta Azul from 1997 to 2000.
 She is an alumna of the Catholic University of Salvador (class of 1988) and has been an active philanthropist in the town.
 Dr. Sandra has a long history of providing services to the community of Floresta Azul, especially the most needy.
-She is lauded for never refusing treatment due to a patients inability to pay, and is known for looking after everyone.
+She is lauded for never refusing treatment due to a patient's inability to pay, and is known for looking after everyone.
 The Dr. Sandra is still the mayor of Floresta Azul.
 Her vision is to service the population with first-rate education, active social assistance, youth sports, clean streets and avenues, restoring squares, paving streets and most importantly, developing the local economy.
 Dr. Sandra is in constant search for investments and alternatives for the municipality.